Before you go, make sure you study up on the available tours and discover which tour which suits your travel preferences best.

 Maui is situated along the Auau channel, which also includes Molokai and Lanai.
-Each winter, tourists and locals alike visit the channel for a chance to spot the majestic humpback whales returning to breed and raise their calves.
+Each winter, tourists and locals alike flock to this waterway for a chance to spot the majestic humpback whales returning to breed and raise their calves.

-What to Look For in a Whale Watching Tour
+What to Look For in a Whale Tours of Maui

-When browsing the available Maui whale watching tours, there are a few things to keep an eye out for.
+When browsing the available Maui whale-watching tours, there are a few things to look out for.

-Whale watching watercraft are required to stay a minimum of 100 feet away from the whales at all times.
+Whale-watching watercraft are required to stay a minimum of 100 yards from the whales at all times.
 This is for the safety of the whales and all those onboard.
-But, the type of boat or vessel used for your tour can also make or break your experience.
+However, the type of boat or vessel used for your tour can also make or break your experience.

-However, if you’re up for an adventure, check out the raft or sailboat tours available.
-Keep in mind, smaller boats may not be able to access certain parts of the channel for the safety of those on board.
+However, if you’re up for an adventure, check out raft whale watching in Maui or a sailboat tour.
+Keep in mind smaller boats may not be able to access certain parts of the channel for the safety of those on board.
 Often the smaller vessels cannot handle the strength of the ocean at various areas along the channel or Maui coast.

-Maui whale watching tours depart at almost every time of day.
+Maui whale-watching tours depart almost every time of day.
 Whether you want to watch the sunrise over the ocean or enjoy an afternoon sail, there’s a tour for that!

 The Tour Operator

-Before booking, do your research to make sure you’re reserving a tour with an experienced tour operator who practices the utmost safety.
+Before booking, do your research to make sure you’re reserving a tour with an experienced captain and crew who prioritizes safety.
 Browsing customer reviews is a great way to judge the experience of previous tour participants.

 In addition to reviewing the previously mentioned factors, your decision will ultimately come down to price.
-Look for whale watching cruises which meet your travel budget.
+Look for whale watching cruises that meet your travel budget.

 On the other hand, several cruises also offer additional activities such as snorkeling, Hawaii history lessons, and even scuba diving.
 If a cruise seems a little pricey, do a bit more research to determine if it includes extra activities along the way.